 Bikini Atoll is in the Marshall Islands and is likely on the list of least visited places on earth.
 It’s certainly one of the least visited places that people have actually heard of.
-Luckily for you, Master Liveaboards now have 2 vessels operating there, for a while at least.
+Luckily for you, Master Liveaboards have a dive vessel operating there.
 This makes it easier for you become part of the exclusive club of travellers who have been there.
-Before you go there though, why not brush up a little on this fabulous destination and learn 10 interesting facts.
+Before you go though, why not brush up a little on this fabulous destination and learn 10 interesting facts.

 The Bikini